tillahoffmann/trecs/README.md

 ### Inference (what should be called prediction)

 We find the maximum-dot-product items in the database and filter them down based on hard constraints.
 Once we've identified the top-k items that meet the constraints, we sample from the softmax.
-This is equivalent to doing top-k sampling while also being efficient usign the nearest neighbor search.
+This is equivalent to doing top-k sampling while also being efficient using the nearest neighbor search.

 ### Next steps

-* Include artist and album embeddings, as well as the audio features.
+* Include artist and album embeddings.
 This can be achieved by having a dense network to generate the initial context vectors passed to the transformer.
 We want to make sure that there is an additive component to this network like a resnet because that naturally embeds the tracks, albums, and artists into the same space (or at least linear projections into the same space if they have different embedding dimensions).